 When you have held these discussions, you will be in a much better position to decide whether the use of outside resources should begin or continue.

 The PLM Self-Assessment Toolkit is an important tool if you are intending to establish Class A PLM.

 It is applied during the opening Groundwork step of the Class A PLM process in order to cross-check that the basics of good PLM are in place, and to generate the starting documentation.

 Applying Stage 1 of the Toolkit confirms that the basics of Class A PLM are in place, or highlights any omissions that need to be corrected.
 Stakeholder involvement, feedback and ideas are captured during Stage 2 and Stage 3; and the Review and Planning in Stage 4 feeds into the rest of the Class A programme.

 The PLM Self-Assessment Toolkit is provided with Q&A support to PLMIG Members, so you will receive a copy if you join with any class of Membership.

-For more information about Self-Assessment, or to purchase the Toolkit, contact email@example.com
+For more information about Self-Assessment, or the Toolkit itself, contact email@example.com.

 |<<< Return Home|